AnonymouX47/AnonymouX47/README.md

 ### Hi there 👋

-I'm a software engineer, linux user, hubby gamer...
+I'm a software engineer, linux user, hobby gamer...

 I spend most of my time buried in terminals - learning and solving problems.